unusualcomputers/space_window/README.md

 If it is not connected to the internet it will create it's own standalone network so that you can connect to it and configure a WiFi connection, or just upload videos, music and pictures that it will then play for you.

-It is friendly and when you switch it on it will tell you what to do or how to connect to it.
+It is friendly and when you switch it on it will tell you what it is doing and how to connect to it.

 ## How to use it